Which London pubs are now pouring takeaway pints

 But some of London’s boozers have found a way to continue to serve their community in the best way possible: by pouring them a pint of the cold stuff to take away.
 Many have been able to get the right licences in place to transform their pub into an offie, meaning they can sell fresh produce and alcohol to go.
 The same two-metre rule applies as it would in any shop, so there’s no standing at the bar for a natter – but what a good feeling to drink fresh from the tap again.

-We’ve done the Lord’s work ahead of the bank holiday weekend by rounding up all the London pubs near parks that are serving beer and other delights for you to take away.
+We’ve done the Lord’s work by rounding up all the London pubs near parks that are serving beer and other delights for you to take away.
 Grab a pint and head for some of that daily exercise – or a little sit – in the park.
 Or take it home for a sup in the garden

 Just remember: public facilities in the capital are still largely closed right now, so don’t get caught short.
 And many parks are closing at 5pm or 7pm each evening.
 Anddddd the government advice is to stay at home as much as possible, before you go getting any silly park session ideas.
 And do make sure to keep up that two-metre distance while you enjoy your summer sipping.
-Otherwise, though, it’s bottoms up for the bank holiday!
+Otherwise, though, it’s bottoms!

 Victoria Park